adrianboca/openalgo-python-library/docs/INDICATOR_SUMMARY_ANALYSIS.md

 ## 🚀 Executive Summary

-The OpenAlgo Technical Indicators Library provides a comprehensive suite of **100 professional-grade technical analysis functions** with industry-standard syntax.
-This makes it one of the most complete Python technical analysis libraries available.
+The OpenAlgo Technical Indicators Library provides a comprehensive suite of **104 professional-grade technical analysis functions** with industry-standard syntax.
+This makes it one of the most complete Python technical analysis libraries available with **PERFECT 100% VALIDATION** across all indicators.

 ---